2025-2026 Academic Catalog

 or MIS 300 Survey of Management Information Systems

-Select at least one additional elective from any listed below or above: 3
+Select at least one additional elective from any required course alternative listed above or the below courses: 3

 FIN 200Finance for the Common Good3